marvel-nccr/quantum-mobile/docs/developers/build-cloud.md

 # Build a cloud VM

-The steps for building a cloud VM are very similar to those for building a desktop one ([see the guide here](./build-vagrant.md)).
+In the following, we explain how to install Quantum Mobile on your own virtual machine in the cloud (for building your own Desktop Edition, [see here](./build-vagrant.md)).

-This procedure is automated entirely using the [ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) in the [quantum mobile repository](https://github.com/marvel-nccr/quantum-mobile), which has been used successfully to deploy Quantum Mobile on Amazon Web Services, Google Compute Cloud, Huawei Cloud, Openstack as well as on bare metal servers.
+This procedure is automated entirely using an [ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) in the [quantum mobile repository](https://github.com/marvel-nccr/quantum-mobile).
+It has been used successfully to deploy Quantum Mobile on servers from Amazon Web Services, Google Compute Cloud, Huawei Cloud, Openstack as well as on bare metal servers.

 ## Prerequisites